 3. Lancaster City — The Hip Small City

-Lancaster City has become one of the most written-about small urban success stories in the Mid-Atlantic — a 19th-century industrial city of 60,000 that has attracted artists, restaurateurs, and young professionals from Philadelphia and Baltimore with housing prices that remain extraordinarily affordable ($180,000–$280,000 for renovated Victorian rowhouses in established neighborhoods), a walkable downtown with independent restaurants and galleries, and proximity to the Amish farmland of Lancaster County that provides a distinctive character unavailable in any other small American city.
-The Central Market, operating since 1730 in a Romanesque Revival building on Penn Square, is the oldest continuously operating farmers market in the United States.
-The proximity to Philadelphia (90 minutes) by train on the Keystone service makes Lancaster viable as a remote-work base with occasional city access.
+Few small cities in the Mid-Atlantic have drawn as much attention as Lancaster — a 19th-century industrial town of nearly 60,000 that now pulls artists, restaurateurs, and young professionals out of Philadelphia and Baltimore with renovated Victorian rowhouses at $180,000–$280,000, a walkable downtown of independent restaurants and galleries, and the Amish farmland of Lancaster County right at its edge.
+Its Central Market, run since 1730 from an 1889 Romanesque Revival hall on Penn Square, is the oldest continuously operating farmers market in the United States.
+A 90-minute Keystone train to Philadelphia keeps Lancaster within reach as a remote-work base when downtown beckons.

 4. State College — The University Town

-5. Bethlehem — The Lehigh Valley’s Urban Gem
+5. Bethlehem — The Lehigh Valley’s Reinvented Steel City

 6. Chestnut Hill / Mount Airy, Philadelphia — The Northwest Neighborhoods